Southern Downs Draft Planning Scheme Review - Stage 2

 Consultation Timeframe

-Monday 28 July 2025 - Friday 19 September 2025
+Submission timeframe: Monday 28 July to Friday 19 September 2025.

 New Draft Scheme Benefits